 Ontario has nine public holidays every year.
 Most employees are entitled to take these days off work with public holiday pay.
 Employees can agree in writing (including electronically) to work on a public holiday and be paid public holiday pay plus premium pay or be paid their regular wages and receive a substitute day off in addition.
-Use our public holiday calculator to calculate the public holiday pay for employees.

 If you are terminating an employee’s job, that employee qualifies for written notice, termination pay instead of notice, or a combination of both.
 The amount of notice or pay depends on how long the employee has been working for you.
-Try our termination tool to figure out those amounts.

 Severance pay is paid to qualified employees who have had their employment severed.
 Severance pay is not the same as termination pay, which is given in place of the required notice of termination of employment.
 If an employee qualifies for severance pay, they must receive it in addition to any termination pay or notice.